The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 - This is the most advanced form of delegation and the basic but effective form of distribution management and leadership.

-- Such leadership style or model also encourages to focus more on the quality of professional conversations and core purposes of the business.
+- Such leadership style or model also encourages to focus more on the quality of professional conversations and the core purposes of the business.

-- It is also about moving in the right direction, towards building relationships, steering conversation toward positive outcomes, and being attentive.
+- It is also about moving in the right direction, towards building relationships, steering the conversation toward positive outcomes, and being attentive.

 Emergent Distribution